-Figure 13.8f Headworks
+Figure 13.7f - Headworks

 - 13. Filter backwash and line flushing debris must be returned to the septic tank or into the sump chamber. - 14.
 Totalizing flow meters (in gallons) are required on the supply and return distribution lines.
 Flow meters must be installed in a readily accessible location for reading and servicing. - 15.
 A controller capable of timed dosing and automatic line/filter flushing is required. - 16.
-Disinfection of the treated wastewater shall be incorporated in cases of well-drained soils (<1 mpi or faster) or where drip dispersal systems only have a minimum of 6 inches of native soil cover above the drip line (see Figure 13.8g).
+Disinfection of the treated wastewater shall be incorporated in cases of well-drained soils (less than 1 minute per inch or faster) or where drip dispersal systems only have a minimum of 6 inches of native soil cover above the drip line (see Figure 13.8g).
 If 6 inches of approved fill is added above the 6 inches of native soil cover, disinfection will not be required. - 17.
-On parcels created before October 1971, a 100% reserve area is required.
-For commercial systems and parcels created after October 1971, a 200% reserve area is required. - 18.
 For aerobic treatment unit (ATU) systems that function with external blowers, a cutoff switch or interlock that disables the pump must be built into the control panel so the blower may not be disconnected.